cpit405/react-slides/slides.md

 ---

-## Main component file `src/App.js`
+## Main component file `App.jsx`

-- In a React project, `src/App.js` is a JavaScript file that contains the main component of the application.
+- In a React project, `/src/App.jsx` is a JavaScript file that contains the main component of the application.
 - This component is usually called App and is responsible for rendering the main content of the application.
 - The App component is typically composed of other components that are responsible for rendering specific parts of the UI.